Skip to content

 Why is CLV a better skill signal than ROI?

 Closing line value measures whether the price you bet was better than the market's final no-vig price.
-Over many bets, positive CLV is stronger evidence of skill than short-term profit.
+Over many bets, positive closing line value is stronger evidence of skill than short-term profit.

-ROI bounces around because outcomes are noisy.
-CLV shows whether your process consistently grabbed numbers the market later agreed were too good.
+Return on investment bounces around because outcomes are noisy.
+Closing line value shows whether your process consistently grabbed numbers the market later agreed were too good.

 How does bankroll management affect ROI?